thingsboard/thingsboard.github.io/docs/pe/user-guide/calculated-fields.md

         title: 'Similarly, create an argument named "humidity".
 All other parameters should remain the same, except for the telemetry key name — set it to "humidity".'
     2:
         image: /images/user-guide/calculated-fields/example-dew-point-calculated-fields-3-pe.png
         title: 'Define a mathematical expression for the calculation using the variables defined in the "Arguments" section.
-In the Output section, set the output type to "Time series" and assign "dew point" as the name of the new variable that will store the calculation result.
+In the Output section, set the output type to "Time series" and assign "dewPoint" as the name of the new variable that will store the calculation result.
 Finally, click "Add".'
     3:
         image: /images/user-guide/calculated-fields/example-dew-point-calculated-fields-4-pe.png
         title: 'The calculated field has now been added.'